sari-saba-sadiya/EEGExtract/README.md

 <a href="https://www.gnu.org/licenses/gpl-3.0.en.html">
 <img src="https://cdn2.iconfinder.com/data/icons/business-and-finance-311/32/Business_and_Finance_scale_weight_weights_scales_balance-256.png" alt="GPL-3.0 License" height="16" style="vertical-align:middle"> GPL-3.0 License </img></a>

 Free to use and modify, but must cite the original publication below.

+## Important Note
+the feature extractor is an independent section that can be used with any artifact correction method (recently there have been quite a few including some notable example [1,2]).
+If you are interested in the specific setup that was used in the paper, as well as a link to the data, please visit [the following repository](https://github.com/sari-saba-sadiya/EEG-Artifact-Correction-Via-Completion).

+[1] S. Phadikar, N. Sinha, and R. Ghosh, “Automatic eeg eyeblink artefactidentification and removal technique using independent componentanalysis in combination with support vector machines and denoisingautoencoder”

+[2] B. Somers, T. Francart, and A. Bertrand, “A generic eeg artifactremoval algorithm based on the multi-channel wiener filter.”

 ## Cite
 ```